atet/regex/README.md

 ```

 * Let's **permanently delete** this file for now with `rm` ("remove")
-   * WARNING: There will be no confirmation to delete files nor is there a concept of "recycling bin" here, be very careful with `rm`
+   * WARNING: There will be no confirmation to delete files nor is there a concept of "recycling bin" here, **be very careful with "`rm`"**

 ```
 atet@LAPTOP:~/folder$ ls